eric-mitchell/eric-mitchell.github.io/content/about/_index.md

         email: "eric.mitchell@cs.stanford.edu"
 ---

 I am a fourth-year PhD student in Stanford's CS department, where I'm fortunate to be advised by [Chelsea Finn][1] and [Christopher D. Manning][2].
-The goal of my research is to make the knowledge embedded in neural networks more reusable and updatable in an ever-changing world.
-I'm interested in deep learning generally, as well as meta-learning and continual learning more specifically, particularly in the context large language models (or 'Foundation Models').
+The goal of my research is to build algorithms that make foundation models, particularly language models, safer and easier to use.
+I'm interested in deep learning generally, as well as meta-learning and continual learning more specifically.
 Much of my PhD has been generously supported by a [Knight-Hennessy Graduate Fellowship][KH].

 You can find my CV [here][CV].